Walt Disney

 Death1966-12-15

-Born in Chicago in 1901, Disney developed an early interest in drawing.
+Born in Chicago in 1901 and raised largely in Missouri, Disney developed an early interest in drawing.
 He took art classes as a boy and took a job as a commercial illustrator at the age of 18.
 He moved to California in the early 1920s and set up the Disney Brothers Studio (now the Walt Disney Company) with his brother Roy.
 With Ub Iwerks, he developed the character Mickey Mouse in 1928, his first highly popular success; he also provided the voice for his creation in the early years.
-As the studio grew, he became more adventurous, introducing synchronized sound, full-color three-strip Technicolor, feature-length cartoons and technical developments in cameras.
+As the studio grew, he became more adventurous, introducing synchronized sound, full-color three-strip Technicolor, animated feature films and technical developments in cameras.
 The results, seen in features such as Snow White and the Seven Dwarfs (1937), Pinocchio, Fantasia (both 1940), Dumbo (1941), and Bambi (1942), furthered the development of animated film.
-New animated and live-action films followed after World War II, including the critically successful Cinderella (1950), Sleeping Beauty (1959) and Mary Poppins (1964), the last of which received five Academy Awards.
+New animated and live-action films followed after World War II, including Cinderella (1950), Sleeping Beauty (1959), and Mary Poppins (1964), the last of which received five Academy Awards.

 In the 1950s, Disney expanded into the theme park industry, and in July 1955 he opened Disneyland in Anaheim, California.
 To fund the project he diversified into television programs, such as Walt Disney's Disneyland and The Mickey Mouse Club.
 He was also involved in planning the 1959 Moscow Fair, the 1960 Winter Olympics, and the 1964 New York World's Fair.
 In 1965, he began development of another theme park, Disney World, the heart of which was to be a new type of city, the "Experimental Prototype Community of Tomorrow" (EPCOT).
 Disney was a heavy smoker throughout his life and died of lung cancer in 1966 before either the park or the EPCOT project were completed.